mohammadzainabbas/MGMA-Lab/README.md

 You can have a look at some basic pre-commit hooks that I have added under [pre-commit-config.yml](https://github.com/mohammadzainabbas/MGMA-Lab/blob/lab1/pre-commit-config.yml) file.
 You can checkout all the `pre-commit hooks` [here](https://pre-commit.com/hooks.html).
 And add any hook that you like in this file.

-Now, install the pre-commit hook
+Now, install the pre-commit hook by running:

 ```bash
 pre-commit install
 ```

+It will be installed.